addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

   ).features;
 ```

-The `populationFactor` is "1" in `FLUID` mode and is dependent on the ratio of source and target population in `FIXED` mode.
+**Population Factor:** The `populationFactor` is "1" in `FLUID` mode and depends on the source and target population ratio in `FIXED` mode, calculated using back-propagation, where the default `populationFactor` is 1.6 (mean of expected values across years) and increased/decreased in steps of 0.1 to reach the desired cell-size.

 ```
   populationFactor(selectedScale, populationData, year) {